 Azucena came to the United States about a decade ago.
 In Mexico, she had established a career for herself as a lawyer, but when her parents, siblings, and extended family moved to the United States, she had to choose between her successful career and being close to her family.
 She said it was a difficult decision, but in the end, she chose her family.
-She began working at Northgate Markets 6 years ago in the Human Resources department.
+She began working at Northgate Market 6 years ago in the Human Resources department.
 The HR department is about “caring for people and getting them the support that they need” which is something Azucena is passionate about doing.

 Throughout the pandemic, she used her position in HR to help employees get the support they needed.
 She said it was challenging work, but she is someone who “always wants to do her best to help people and be there for them.”
-Azucena is now a Scan Coordinator at Northgate Markets, where she oversees maintaining consistent pricing across product labels, barcodes, and checkout.
+Azucena is now a Scan Coordinator at Northgate Market, where she oversees maintaining consistent pricing across product labels, barcodes, and checkout.
 In the future, she hopes to be promoted to work in the Operations Department to combine her passion for HR and her knowledge about the workings of the store.
-To achieve her goals, she was eager to join the English at Work class that Northgate offered in collaboration with the National Immigration Forum.
+To achieve her goals, she was eager to join the English at Work class that Northgate offered in collaboration with the National Immigration Forum and its partners.

 In reflecting on her experience in the English at Work class and in her career, Ms. Plummer’s deep love of learning shone through.
 She says that the best parts of her job are learning from her coworkers and customers, solving problems for the store, and assisting customers.
 She knows that improving her English skills will allow her to help customers even more effectively in addition to advancing her career at Northgate.